virgilianshailer/lorebook-creator/README.md

 - **Proper World Info output** — entries are exported with primary/secondary **trigger keywords**, **position**, **order**, **constant**, **probability** and **depth**; Core Rules are pinned with recursion prevention so they stay authoritative
 - **One-click import** — sends the LoreBook straight to SillyTavern via the World Info API, with an automatic JSON download as a fallback
 - **📂 Load & edit existing LoreBooks** — import any SillyTavern World Info JSON back into the editor to continue, expand, or refine it; choose to replace your current work or merge the imported entries into it
+- **🪄 Reconstruct fields from entries** — analyze the current entries and auto-fill the Overview / World / Lore fields (world name, type, era, tone, factions, history, core rules, …); great after importing a LoreBook that has no high-level description.
+Locked fields are preserved.
 - **📄 Template loading** — paste a template to steer the structure, tone and conventions of the generated world
 - **🌍 Built-in translation** — translate the whole UI *and* generated content into your SillyTavern UI language via the Chat Translation extension, while keeping the original English for export
 - **Persona-safe generation** — explicitly prevents your User Persona and active character description from leaking into the worldbuilding output